 then the contents of the chunk.
 This is repeated over and over until the end of the

-response, which is signaled with a zero sized chunk.
+response, which is signalled with a zero sized chunk.
 The point of this sort

 of response is for the client to be able to figure out when the responses has

-ended even though the server didn't know the full size before it started to
+ended even though the server did not know the full size before it started to

 send it.
 This is usually the case when the response is dynamic and generated